compsecmonkey/Reading-List/README.md

 # Currently On Deck

 * Digital Apollo: Human and Machine in Spaceflight ➖ David A. Mindell
+* Star Wars: Light of the Jedi: The High Republic ➖ Charles Soule
 * The Pragmatic Programmer: 20th Anniversary Edition, 2nd Edition: Your Journey to Mastery ➖ David Thomas , Andrew Hunt

 # Table of Contents